 Size: (1000-3000 words)

 PJGD publishes both invited and unsolicited commentaries.
-The very purpose of accepting and publishing commentaries in PanAfrican Journal of Governance and Development (PJGD) is to provide a forum for authors to represent their views in the interdisciplinary areas of governance and development.
-It is a short and narrowly focused articles of contemporary interest with the expectation that authors should possess in-depth knowledge in the subject areas as mentioned in the scope of the PJGD such as political science, governance, development, leadership, national and international law, globalization, human rights, economics, environmental science, public policy, international relations, international organizations, gender, peace and conflict management, international political economy, multiculturalism, civil society etc. Along with the subject area specific, commentaries may speculate on future directions of a certain topic and may serve as the foundation in academic advancement with new findings.
-Some journals do not consider peer-review for commentaries; however, PJGD will review the commentaries for ascertaining the consistency, coherency, redundancy and overall relevance in the specific area.
-Therefore, the length of the commentaries will be ranging from 1000 word counts to 3000 word counts depends on the authors’ analysis on the given topic.
+The very purpose of accepting and publishing commentaries in the PanAfrican Journal of Governance and Development (PJGD) is to provide a forum for authors to represent their views in the interdisciplinary areas of governance and development.
+It is a short and narrowly focused article of contemporary interest with the expectation that authors should possess in-depth knowledge in the subject areas as mentioned in the scope of the PJGD such as political science, governance, development, leadership, national and international law, globalization, human rights, economics, environmental science, public policy, international relations, international organizations, gender, peace and conflict management, international political economy, multiculturalism, civil society, etc. Along with the subject area-specific, commentaries may speculate on future directions of a certain topic and may serve as the foundation in academic advancement with new findings.
+Some journals do not consider peer-review for commentaries; however, PJGD will review the commentaries for ascertaining the consistency, coherency, redundancy, and overall relevance in the specific area.
+Therefore, the length of the commentaries will be ranging from 1000 word counts to 3000-word counts depends on the authors’ analysis of the given topic.

 The Commentary shall contain the following in the order given.

 - The ‘Title of the Commentary’ must be written in full.

 - The full name/s, institutional address/es, and e-mail address/es for author/s must be included on the title page.
 The corresponding author should be clearly indicated (if any).

 - Commentary may be on subject or area-specific under the given scope of PJGD

 - Commentary may be for the cause of knowledge advancement with innovation and new findings.